Explore generative AI

 Let’s start by using a chat interface to submit prompts to a generative AI model.
 In this exercise, we’ll use the Microsoft Phi 3 Mini model; a small language model that is useful for general chat solutions in low bandwidth scenarios.

-When the model is ready, enter a prompt such as What is the capital of Scotland?, and review the response.
+3. When the model is ready, enter a prompt such as Who was Ada Lovelace?, and review the response.

-- At the top of the chat pane, use the Clear chat (🗑) button to restart the conversation.
+5. At the top of the chat pane, use the New chat (💬) button to restart the conversation.
+This removes all conversation history.

 Experiment with system prompts